dantol29/42-piscine-Berlin/README.md

 	specifying dependencies and instructions for compiling source code into executable programs.

 ### Unix
-	We learned how to work.
+	We learned how to work in Unix.
 Unix proficiency has allowed us to efficiently manage files, run programs, and carry out various tasks through the command line interface.
 	These skills have not only improved our productivity but also deepened our understanding of computer systems.